 Although the majority of women and men have admitted to faking an orgasm at least once, this is a very slippery slope.
 Yes, it’s a sensitive topic to discuss, but it’s an almost impossible one to bring up if it’s been buried under years of lies and resentment.
 (If you’re not feeling it, don’t fake it.
 Trust us.)

+Mistake #2.
 Equating Love With Sexual Performance.

 Sexual challenges are totally independent of relationship health.
 Create an environment that is full of affection, support, and safety.
 Hug and kiss often.
 Hold hands and make each other laugh.
 Weathering the ebbs and flows of sex is a natural part of a relationship, don’t let your connection pay the price.

+Mistake #3.
 Staging A Cover Up.

 Do not, we repeat, DO NOT keep your insecurities from your partner.
 As we age, different problems confront us all.
 Women might find it more difficult to climax or even get turned on, men can struggle with erections and endurance.
 Trust each other enough to be open and vulnerable about these changes.
 Why?
-Because if you aren’t honest, your partner will believe it’s their fault or your feelings towards them have changed.
+Because if you aren’t honest, they will believe it’s their fault or your feelings towards them have changed.
 (Much more harmful than a couple of disappointing romps.)

 If you avoid these mistakes like the plague, you’ll find yourself able to more quickly recover from less-than-satisfactory sex.
 And because communication is KEY, when you do talk to your partner about it, here is what experts recommend:

+Tip #1.
 Focus On The Positive.

 Instead of: “I think we really need to sit down and have a serious talk about the changes in our sex life lately…” Try: “My favorite thing you do in bed is…” Or: “One thing I love about our sex life is…”